Luna Billing Guide

 Example Scenario 2:

-George is a 45-year-old University professor with a history of asthma and cardiac arrhythmias.
-He sustained an ACL injury while playing recreational soccer thus causing swelling, end range knee extension lag, difficulty weight-bearing, and walking.
+George is a 45 year old University professor with a history of asthma and cardiac arrhythmias.
+He sustained an ACL injury while playing recreational soccer thus causing swelling, end range knee extension lag, difficulty weight bearing and walking.
 Patient saw MD for further testing, got diagnosed with complete ACL rupture and plans to undergo surgery in 2 weeks.
 George is referred to PT to improve knee extension ROM, quad activation and prehab.

 In this scenario, even though several activity and participation restrictions are present, all the factors in other required components indicate Low complexity.
 Clinical presentation is stable with no significant change predicted.
 It is appropriate to bill “Low” evaluation complexity if all the required components do not indicate the higher complexity code.

-Important takeaways from this section are:
+Important takeaways from this section:

 • Bill timed treatment codes in addition to untimed evaluation codes for the Initial Visit.